Simple mechanism that breaks the Hall effect linearity at low temperatures

 and write down the conductivity tensor (inverted resistivity) in a standard Drude form

 We consider here a 2D inhomogeneous medium.
 For simplicity, we assume that it consists of two species (or phases) of a 2D electron gas with different densities and mobilities, $(n_1,\tilde{\mu}_1)$ and $(n_2,\tilde{\mu}_2)$.
-In general, the mobilities $\tilde{\mu}_1$ and $\tilde{\mu}_2$ varies differently with the magnetic field.
+The mobilities $\tilde{\mu}_1$ and $\tilde{\mu}_2$ {typically} vary differently with the magnetic field.
 Therefore, the transport current redistributes between these species when the applied magnetic field changes.
-As a result, the Hall coefficient becomes field-dependent.
-In general, a solution of the problem of a current flow redistribution even in a two-component media is rather complicated.
+As a result, the Hall coefficient becomes field-dependent. {General} solution of the problem of a current flow redistribution even in a two-component medium is rather complicated.
 However, in some special cases an exact or approximate analytical result can be obtained.

-The simplest case of the inhomogeneous system is an array of strips and the current flow parallel to them, as shown in Fig.~\ref{fig:geometries}a.
+The simplest case of the inhomogeneous system is an array of strips {with} the current flow{ing} parallel to them, as shown in Fig.~\ref{fig:geometries}a.
 The electric field along the current flow is the same in both components of the system (dark and light gray strips).
 Summing up Hall voltages for all strips and dividing the result by the total current, we get